anders-erik/andegraph/project/Log.md

 		- Added an IsoDate-file in utils (primary for extracting todays day in iso format : YYYY-MM-DD)
 		- a 'models' module for generating new 'empty' objects
 	- Searchcard
+		- ONE BIG PROBELEM: forgetting the 'content/type':'application/json' is a nightmare!
 		- Straightforward
 	- Searchlist
 		- Straighforward